 S. Brent Rodríguez-Plate Born in the year of the Fire Horse, Professor Rodríguez-Plate has traveled the world seeking ways that people practice and/or fight against religious traditions, whether ancient or modern.
 Convinced that religion has less to do with beliefs than with bodies, Rodríguez-Plate queries the ways people connect with physical objects through sense perception:…

 Jonah Boyarin Jonah Boyarin (he/they) is a political-cultural writer, educator, and community organizer.
 Their writing has appeared in Jewish Currents, In geveb, and elsewhere.
-In his day job, as the Jewish Communities Liaison for the New York City Commission on Human Rights, Jonah authored the City’s official curriculum on antisemitism, using an intersectional lens, and…
+In 2020, Jonah was named one of New York City’s “36 Under 36” by The Jewish Week.
+Jonah always roots for the underdog, except when it comes to his beloved NY…

 João B. Chaves João B. Chaves, Ph.D., is Associate Director for Programming at the Hispanic Theological Initiative, housed at Princeton Theological Seminary.
 João is the author of several peer-reviewed articles and four books, including Migrational Religion: Context and Creativity in the Latinx Diaspora (Baylor University Press, 2021) and The Global Mission of the Jim Crow South (Mercer…